antonmair/Infoprojekt/README.md

 ---WHAT IS IT---

-A Algorithm that creates a path in between two vectors, trying to make it as smooth as possible
+An algorithm that creates a path in between two vectors, trying to make it as smooth as possible

 ---USAGE INSTRUCTIONS---